martinothamar/WrapperValueObject/README.md

 dotnet add package WrapperValueObject.Generator --version 0.0.1-alpha05
 ```

+This package is a build time dependency only.

 ## Usage

 1. Use the attribute to specify the underlying type.
-2. Declare the struct or class with the `partial` keyword. (and does not support nested types)
+2. Declare the struct or class with the `partial` keyword.

 ### Strongly typed ID